NetCordDev/NetCord/Documentation/guides/getting-started/coding.md

 Now, when you run the code, your bot should be online!
 ![](../../images/coding_BotOnline.png)

-If not, check the console window, you probably have the following message: `Disconnected: Authentication failed`.
-If yes, check if your token is correct.
+If not, check the console window, you will probably see the following message: `Disconnected: Authentication failed`.
+If so, check that your token is correct.

 ## The Final Product
 [!code-cs[Program.cs](coding/Program.cs)]